FlowSs/GIST/README.md

 ## Replication package for "GIST: Generated Inputs Sets Transferability in Deep Learning"

 This replication package contains the artifact associated with the paper "GIST: Generated Inputs Sets Transferability in Deep Learning" in order to help in replicating the results.
-This paper was submitted to the the *ACM Transactions on Software Engineering and Methodology* journal.
+This paper was submitted to the *ACM Transactions on Software Engineering and Methodology* journal.

 **A preprint version of the paper is available on [arxiv]()**